 - not signed an Application Form

-Services means the provision of on-line services which are provided through the Site(s) including but not limited to access to the Information and any business activities which are conducted electronically, by the relevant members of the Standard Life Aberdeen group.
+Services means the provision of on-line services which are provided through the Site(s) including but not limited to access to the Information and any business activities which are conducted electronically, by the relevant members of the Phoenix Group.

-Site(s) means: The following secure services and/or extranets which are provided by Standard Life Aberdeen group and which are accessed through Brokerzone
+Site(s) means: The following secure services and/or extranets which are provided by the Phoenix Group and which are accessed through Brokerzone

 - Client View